perlin-network/carbon-registry/README.md

         - `SMTP_ENDPOINT`
         - `SMTP_USERNAME`
         - `SMTP_PASSWORD`
-    - Use `DB_PASSWORD` env variable to change PostgresSQL database password
+    - Use `DB_PASSWORD` env variable to change Operational Database database password
     - Configure system root account email by updating environment variable `ROOT EMAIL`.
 If the email service is enabled, on the first docker start, this email address will receive a new email with the root user password.
     - By default frontend does not show map images on dashboard and programme view.
 To enable them please update `REACT_APP_MAP_TYPE` env variable to `Mapbox` and add new env variable `REACT_APP_MAPBOXGL_ACCESS_TOKEN` with [MapBox public access token](https://docs.mapbox.com/help/tutorials/get-started-tokens-api/) in web container.
 - Add user data